Learning how to cope if you struggle with rage can be difficult – but there are ways you can learn to manage your anger.

 4. Count to 100

-This one seems pretty basic, but it works.
+This one seems pretty basic, but it works really well for anger management.
 Thinking about something other than what’s making you upset for 100 seconds can help you avoid blowing a fuse.
 It gives you a chance to gather yourself and your thoughts before you do anything else.

 5. Press pause